acoli-repo/conll-rdf/README.md

 Download the repository from GitHub: `git clone https://github.com/acoli-repo/CoNLL-RDF.git`.
 Then use `git submodule update --init --recursive` to clone the fintan-core submodule.

-The project is compiled automatically whenever you run the tool via the `./run.sh` bash script.
+The project needs to be compiled once by running the `./compile.sh` bash script, which creates a stand-alone jar in the `target/` folder, and also installs conll-rdf into the local maven repo.

-Experienced users may wish to modify the script to skip this for a small speed-up.
+It compiles automatically whenever you run the tool via the `./run-via-maven.sh` bash script, which is meant mainly for quick development and doesn't package the jar.
+(Read the comments in the file for more info.)

-You can manually (re)compile it by calling the `./compile.sh` script or by using maven directly with `mvn clean compile` from the project root.
+You can manually (re)compile conll-rdf by calling the `./compile.sh` script or by using maven directly with `mvn clean package` from the project root.

 #### Requirements
 * Apache Maven (Latest release recommended.
 Expected to work from 3.3+).